tweag/FawltyDeps/README.md

   dependency.

-To solve this, FawltyDeps looks at the packages installed in your current Python environment to correctly map dependencies (package names) into the imports that they provide.
+To solve this, FawltyDeps looks at the packages installed in your current Python environment (or the virtualenv given by the `--venv` option) to correctly map dependencies (package names) into the imports that they provide.

-However, when a declared dependency is _not_ found in your current environment, FawltyDeps will fall back to an "identity mapping", that is, we will _assume_ that when you depend on `some_package`, then that should correspond to an `import some_package` statement in your code.

-This fallback assumption is not always correct, but it allows FawltyDeps to produce results (albeit sometimes inaccurate) when the current Python environment does not contains all of your declared dependencies.
+However, when an installed package is not found for a declared dependency, the _identity mapping_ that FawltyDeps falls back to will still do a good job for the majority of dependencies where the import name is indeed identical to the package name that you depend on.

 This is an area of active development in FawltyDeps, and we are [working on better solutions](https://github.com/tweag/FawltyDeps/issues/195),